ElijahKotyluk/Vue-Project-Scaffold/README.md

 # vue-project-scaffold

-This is a project scaffold using Vue.js as the front end framework and Express for the backend.
+This is a project scaffold/template using Vue.js as the front end framework and Express for the backend.

 ## file structure